aa222di/eden/README.md

-Eden / Anax?
+Eden
 ==================

-(Jag vet inte riktigt vad jag kan lägga till här, vad som är rätt liksom?)

 A boilerplate for smaller websites or webbapplications using PHP.

-Built by Mikael Roos
+Built by Amanda Åberg during the course "Databaser och objektorienterad programmering i PHP" on BTH

 License
 ------------------